WebAssembly/spec/proposals/js-string-builtins/Overview.md

   // a JS value using standard conversions.
 Reinterpret as unsigned here. index >>>= 0;

+  // Technically a partially redundant test, but want to be clear the null is
+  // not allowed.
   if (string === null ||
       typeof string !== "string")
     trap();